fyue/flaskForum/README.md

 # flaskForum

-#flaskForum is now just a personal blog!!!
+#flaskblog is a blog for learning and sharing web techs.